Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Deterministic volatility models with jumps

-In this section we consider a simpler model where asset volatility is a constant.
-In the absence of jumps in asset price, it is well-known that using the classical adjusted volatility
+In this section we consider a simpler model where the asset volatility is a constant, i.e. $\sigma(y)=\sigma=\mbox{constant}>0,\, \forall y$.
+In the absence of jumps in the asset price, it is well-known that using the classical adjusted volatility

 leads to a non-zero discrepancy between asymptotic portfolio value and the option payoff.
-In particular, \cite{Kab-Saf1} proved that $V^n_1$ converges in probability to where $\Gamma(x,\varrho)$ defined by \eqref{eq:0} with $\sigma(y)=\sigma=constant$.
-It was then proven in \cite{Per} that asymptotic distribution of the normalized corrected hedging error is a mixed Gaussian.
+In particular, \cite{Kab-Saf1} proved that $V^n_1$ converges in probability to where $\Gamma(x,\varrho)$ defined by \eqref{eq:0} with $\sigma(y)=\sigma$.
+It was then proved in \cite{Per} that asymptotic distribution of the normalized corrected hedging error is a mixed Gaussian.
 In particular, for Leland's strategy and uniform revisions, converges weakly to a centered mixed Gaussian variable for any $\varrho>0$.
-In order to remove the corrector in Pergamenshchikov's result, \cite{Darses} applied the L\'epinette strategy with $\wh{\sigma}^2$ defined in \eqref{eq:const.1}.
-In fact, they showed that for general European options with payoff function $h$ verifying a power decay property, $n^{\beta}(V^n_1-h(S_1))$ converges to a mixed Gaussian variable.
-Note that these mentioned results are obtained in the continuous setting for asset price.
+In order to remove the corrector in Pergamenshchikov's result, the paper \cite{Darses} applied the L\'epinette strategy with $\wh{\sigma}^2$ defined in \eqref{eq:const.1}.
+In fact, it is proved that for general European options with a payoff function $h$ verifying a power decay property, $n^{\beta}(V^n_1-h(S_1))$ converges to a mixed Gaussian variable.
+Note that these mentioned results are obtained in the a diffusive models setting for the asset price.

-When jumps are present in asset price, the approximation in these works should be considered heavily and seemingly this desired extension is far away from being obvious in their approach.
+When jumps are present in the asset price, the approximation in these works should be reconsidered heavily and seemingly this desired extension is far away from being obvious in their approach.

-One advantage of our method is that it is not difficult to prove that possible jumps in asset price can be ignored with very small probability.
-In fact, we claim that the same result is true for jump-diffusion models.
+One advantage of our method is that possible jumps in the asset price can be ignored with a very small probability.
+In fact, as claimed below the same result is true for jump-diffusion models.

 \begin{theorem} Assume that the asset dynamics is given by